IBM/watson-document-classifier/README.md

 # watson-document-classifier - Work in progress

-# Augumented Classification and Attribution of Document with Watson Natural Language Understanding and Jupyter Notebooks
+# Augumented Classification of text with Watson Natural Language Understanding and IBM Data Science experience

-In this developer journey we will use Jupyter notebooks to augument IBM Watson Natural Language Understanding API output through configurable mechanism for text classification.
+In this developer journey we will use Jupyter notebooks in IBM Data Science experience(DSX) to augment IBM Watson Natural Language Understanding API output through configurable mechanism for text classification.

 When the reader has completed this journey, they will understand how to: